 A mixture of shredded dry meat is pounded into powder and mixed with an equal amount of rendered fat.
 When available, fruit berries like cherries, saskatoon berries, and blueberries can be added.

-Pemmican is used as a lightweight, high-energy, shelf-stable food often carried in a bugout bag or when refrigeration is out.
+Pemmican is a lightweight, high-energy, shelf-stable food often carried in a bugout bag or when refrigeration is out.

 Depending on the ingredients used to make it, Pemmican has a 1 to 5 years shelf-life.